Yandex Cloud

 • Configuring a maintenance window

-You can manage the technical maintenance of a Yandex Managed Service for Apache Kafka® cluster.
+You can manage maintenance of a Yandex Managed Service for Apache Kafka® cluster.

 Management console

-2. Click the cluster name and select the Technical maintenance tab.
+3. Click the name of your cluster and select the Technical maintenance tab.

-To view maintenance events with a specific status, click Status above the maintenance list and select the status you want from the drop-down menu.
-To find a specific maintenance, enter its ID or task name in the field above the list of maintenances.
+To view maintenance jobs with a specific status, click Status above the maintenance list and select the status you want from the drop-down menu.
+To find a specific maintenance job, enter its ID or task name in the field above the list of maintenance sessions.

 Getting cluster maintenance logsGetting cluster maintenance logs